DavidBM/MultipleCallbacks/README.md

 `getFiredTimes`: Return the times that the callback returned by `MultipleCallbacks` has been fired.

 `sumTimesToFire`: Sum a quantity to the needed quantity of callbacks executions to execute your callback.

+For debbug porposes you can pass a name to the constructor. `multipleCallbacks(times, callback, name);` It uses de [debug](https://www.npmjs.com/package/debug) module for show the name on every callback execution.

 Indeterminated quantity of callbacks executions
 ===============================================